Jaroan/Fair-MARL/README.md

 ## Introduction

-The FAIR-MARL method addresses fairness in cooperative multi-agent reinforcement learning (MARL), where agents must not only achieve task success but also do so in a manner that promotes fairness in navigation for all agents.
+The Fair-MARL method addresses fairness in cooperative multi-agent reinforcement learning (MARL), where agents must not only achieve task success but also do so in a manner that promotes fairness in navigation for all agents.
 This is particularly relevant in tasks involving navigation, such as:

-- **Simple Spread**: Agents must spread out to cover target locations.
+- **Coverage Navigation**: Agents must spread out to cover target locations.
 - **Formation**: Agents must arrange themselves in specific formations.

 Our approach extends the **InforMARL** framework to include fairness in the goal assignment and rewards, enabling agents to learn policies that are both efficient and fair.